-- A. Physical Layout: - 1.
-Prior to installation, the Contractor shall stake out all pressure supply lines, routing and location of sprinkler heads. - 2.
-All layouts shall be reviewed by Landscape Architect and City Representative prior to installation. - B. Water Supply: - 1.
-The irrigation system shall be connected to water supply point(s) of connection as indicated on the Drawings. - 2.
-Connections shall be made at the approximate location(s) shown on the Drawings.
-The Contractor is responsible for minor changes caused by actual site conditions. - C. Electrical Supply: - 1.
-Electrical connections for any and all automatic controllers shall be made to electrical point(s) of connection as indicated on the Drawings. - 2.
-Connections shall be made at the approximate location(s) shown on the Drawings.
+A. Physical Layout:

+- 1. Prior to installation, the Contractor shall stake out all pressure supply lines, routing and location of sprinkler heads. - 2.
+All layouts shall be reviewed by CLIENT's Authorized Representative prior to installation.

+B. Water Supply:

+- The irrigation system shall be connected to water supply point(s) of connection as indicated on the drawings. - 2.
+Connections shall be made at the approximate location(s) shown on the drawings.
 The Contractor is responsible for minor changes caused by actual site conditions.

+C. Electrical Supply:

+- 1. Electrical supply to be irrigation controller is existing P.I.P. - 2.
+Connections shall be made at the approximate location(s) shown on the drawings.
+The Contractor is responsible for minor changes caused by actual site conditions.

+A. Trenching:

-- A. Trenching: - 1.
-Dig trenches straight and support pipe continuously on bottom of trench.
+- Dig trenches straight and support pipe continuously on bottom of trench.
 Lay pipe to an even grade.
 Trenching excavation shall follow layout indicated on the Drawings and as noted. - 2.
-Provide for a minimum of eighteen (18) inches cover for all pressure supply lines of 2 1/2inch nominal diameter or smaller. - 3.
-Provide for a minimum of twenty-four (24) inches cover for all pressure supply lines of 3inch nominal diameter or larger. - 4.
-Provide for a minimum of twelve (12) inches for all non-pressure lines.
+Provide for a minimum of twenty-four (24) inches cover for all pressure supply lines of 2 1/2-inch nominal diameter or smaller. - 3.
+Provide for a minimum of twenty-four (24) inches cover for all pressure supply lines of 3-inch nominal diameter or larger. - 4.
+Provide for a minimum of twelve (12) inches for all non-pressure lines. - 5.
+Provide for a minimum cover of eighteen (18) inches for all control wiring. - 6.
+Provide for a minimum cover of eighteen (18) inches for all communication cable conduits.